dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 {% instruction 'Run `dojo build` in the project root.' %}

 {% aside 'Reminder' %}
-You can now use `dojo build -w` to continue to develop at this point.
+You can now use `dojo build -w` to continue to develop, with live rebuilding of your project.
 {% endaside %}

-You should see a rather long output indicating lots of files have been output.
+You should see a rather long output indicating many dependencies have been output.

 {% section %}

-## Dealing with Dijits
+## Working with Dijits

-In order for Dijits to be integrated into a Dojo 2 application, they need to _wrapped_ so that they can be managed by the Dojo 2 widgeting system.
-As discussed in previous steps, there is a function named `DijitWrapper` which will _convert_ a Dojo 1 Dijit constructor function into something that behaves like a Dojo 2 widget class.
+To integrate Dijits within into a Dojo 2 application, they need to _wrapped_ for management by the Dojo 2 widgeting system.
+As discussed in previous steps, the `DijitWrapper` function will _convert_ a Dojo 1 Dijit constructor function into something that behaves like a Dojo 2 widget class.
 When used with the Dojo 1 typings, you will also get code intellisense when configuring your Dijits.

-The `DijitWrapper` function takes two arguments.
+The `DijitWrapper` function accepts two arguments.
 The first is the Dojo 1 `declare` class.
-The second is an optional string, which represents that tag name that should be used when the Dojo 2 widgeting system needs to create a _DOM stub_ to attach the Dijit instance to.
+The second is an optional string, which represents the tag name that should be used when the Dojo 2 widgeting system needs to create a _DOM stub_ to attach the Dijit instance to.
 It defaults to `div` if not supplied.

 {% task 'Wrap Dijits.' %}

 {% aside 'Information' %}
 All Dojo 1 modules are AMD modules without default exports.
-Because of this, you have to import them using the `import * as Dijit from 'module/id';` syntax.
+As such, you need to import Dojo 1 modules using the `import * as Dijit from 'module/id';` syntax.
 {% endaside %}

-We recommend that any Dijits that you wrap, that you create them as individual modules in `/src/dijit` in the same path structure they are located in the source `dijit` package.
+We recommend any wrapped Dijits be created as individual modules in `/src/dijit` in the same path structure they are located in the source `dijit` package.

 {% instruction 'Create `/src/dijit/Fieldset.ts` with the following content:' %}